La Sportiva Skwama - Women's Review

-The new Skwama from La Sportiva combines comfort with performance in this elegant, technical slipper.
+The Skwama from La Sportiva combines comfort with performance in this elegant, technical slipper.
 The Skwama is great for smearing, steep climbing, and even crack climbing, making it an excellent choice for high-level sport and trad climbing.

 At first, the shape of the Skwama can be hard to get used to, as they are both soft and downturned.
 This combination can make the arch of the foot feel a bit strange at first, but once these shoes break in, they fit like a glove.
 With that in mind, during testing, these shoes stretched out more than most La Sportiva models.
-We suggest downsizing at least a half size if you are looking for a performance fit, otherwise size them regularly and expect a very comfortable shoe once the break-in period passes.
+We suggest downsizing at least a half size if you are looking for a performance fit.
+Otherwise, size them regularly and expect a very comfortable shoe once the break-in period passes.

-The P3 technology of the Skwama does make the shoe hold its downturned shape, which allows it to perform much better on small edges and vertical terrain than other soft shoes, like the Five Ten Anasazi or the Evolv Kira.
-For slabs and lower-angle projects, a shoe with a bit more support underfoot will likely be more comfortable.
+The P3 technology of the Skwama makes the shoe hold its downturned shape, allowing it to perform much better on small edges and vertical terrain than other soft shoes.
+Edges and small footholds on steep terrain, where there is less weight on the foot, were areas where the Skwama excelled.
+But on slabs and lower-angle routes, a shoe with a bit more support underfoot will likely be more comfortable.

 We were pleasantly surprised with the Skwama's performance on cracks.
-Perhaps not our first choice for hand cracks and long days of moderate trad climbing because of their aggressive shape, the Skwama's are a good option for harder cracks.
-Their narrow profile and toe box allow them to fit into small cracks with ease, while the single Velcro closure doesn't get in the way in hand cracks.
+Because of their aggressive shape, they're not our first choice for hand cracks and long days of moderate trad climbing, but the Skwamas are a good option for harder cracks.
+Their narrow profile and toe box allow them to fit into small cracks with ease, while the single Velcro closure higher on the foot doesn't get in the way in hand cracks.

 The Skwama was one of our favorite shoes for the steep, pockety limestone that abounds in Tensleep Canyon.
 Right out of the box, when the rubber felt a little insensitive for edging and small holds, the Skwamas were able to hold their own in the smallest of pockets.
-Both the La Sportiva Solution and the Mad Rock Lotus ranked similarly in this category.
-What the Skwama provides that these other models do not, though, is comfort.
-Typically, a downturned, aggressive shoe like this would take time to break in, but the Skwama felt great right out of the box.
-So much so that we suggest downsizing, since they stretch out with use.
+The shape of the toe box makes for a precision tool that can fit into small pockets with ease.
+Their stickiness and soft midsole allow them to ease into smears and tiny divots in a way that was surprisingly confidence-inspiring.